Lamb Meatballs

 Notes

-Freezing Instructions: To freeze before cooking, prep the meatballs and place them on a baking sheet lined with wax paper, making sure that they’re not touching.
-Flash freeze for one hour, then transfer to a freezer bag or container.
-Store in the freezer for up to three months.
+• Freezing: To freeze before cooking, prep your meatballs and place them on a baking sheet lined with wax paper, making sure that they’re not touching.
+Flash freeze them for one hour, then transfer them to a freezer bag or container.
+Store them in the freezer for up to three months.
+When you’re ready to eat, you can place them in the oven directly from frozen.

 The nutrition label includes the mint tzatziki.